E-r-1-c/networking-labs/02-layer3-routing/static-default-floating-routing/README.md

 - The preferred routes returned
 - The floating static routes became inactive
 - Traffic returned to the direct path between R0 and R1
+- The default routes toward R2 remained active

 ---

 ## Key Takeaways

 - Static routes manually tell a router how to reach another network
-- A default route handles destinations without a more-specific route
+- A default route sends unknown traffic toward the ISP
 - Longest-prefix match chooses the most-specific route
 - Administrative distance chooses between routes to the same destination
 - A floating static route uses a higher administrative distance to act as a backup
 - Floating routes become active when the preferred route fails
+- R2 provides ISP connectivity and an alternate path between the sites
 - Both forward and return routes are required for communication
 - Routing tables show which routes are active
 - Traceroute shows the path traffic takes